keninette/cheatsheets/README.md

 and visit `http://localhost:8000`.

-## 🚀 Build the doc
+## 🚀 Deploy the doc

+`mkdocs gh-deploy`

+or on ubuntu (if not in path)

+`python3 -m mkdocs gh-deploy`

+or on windows (if not in path)

+`py -m mkdocs gh-deploy`

+The doc is available at https://keninette.github.io/cheatsheets/ after a short period.

+### Build the doc locally (without deploying)
+`mkdocs build --site-dir public`

+or on ubuntu (if not in path)

-`mkdocs build --site-dir public` or `pyhton3 -m mkdocs build --site-dir public`
+`python3 -m mkdocs build --site-dir public`

-or
+or on windows (if not in path)

-`py -m mkdocs build --site-dir public` or `pyhton3 -m mkdocs build --site-dir public`
+`py -m mkdocs build --site-dir public`